rudidude86/gura-lang.github.io/index.md

 ### English Version

-_I've decided to publish documents in English that I'm currently writing, which is far from complete but being updated day by day.
+_I've decided to publish documents in English that I'm currently writing, which is far from complete and being updated day by day.
 I hope this will inspire me to carry out the tough work for me :-)_

 - [Introduction](documents/Introduction.html)